 The whirlpool method doesn’t require many tools.
 All you need is a large saucepan, a spoon and an egg.
 But it’s also the more challenging method because it takes a little bit of skill to make sure the eggs stay in shape, don’t float to the bottom, and the egg whites envelop the yolk completely.
 However, once you master this method, you can poach eggs anytime and anywhere, so it is worth the practice.

 Tip: If the egg gets stuck to the bottom of the pan, don’t scrape it off.
 Instead, try stirring the pot vigorously until the egg floats back to the top.

 - Bring a medium saucepan of water to a boil.
 Then slowly reduce the heat so that the water comes down to a gentle simmer.

 - Crack an egg into a ramekin or small bowl.
 This step makes it easier to lower the egg in the simmering hot water gently.

 - Using a spoon, stir the water to create a whirlpool motion.
 This keeps the egg whites from sticking to the sides or the bottom of the pan.

 - Gently transfer the egg into the water.
 Keep stirring the water around the egg for about three minutes for a soft and runny egg yolk.
 If you prefer a firmer egg yolk, then let it cook for another 2 minutes.

 - Remove the egg from the pan using a spoon, drain as much water as you can, and serve it on a plate.

 - Add salt and pepper according to your preference.

-Adding a drop of rice vinegar or other mild-tasting vinegar to the water as it comes to a simmer helps the egg whites firm up quicker and help it keeps its shape.
+Adding a drop of rice vinegar or other mild-tasting vinegar to the water as it comes to a simmer helps the egg whites firm up and help it keep its shape.
 It shouldn’t affect the flavor of the egg.